7 Most Popular Dwarf Cat Breeds

 by gailhampshire is licensed under CC BY 2.0

 The Genetta is a popular dwarf cat breed known for its rugged appearance.
-These dwarf cat breeds are small in size but make up for it with their prominent personalities.
+These dwarf cat breeds are small but make up for it with their prominent personalities.

 Genettas are very active and playful and love exploring their surroundings.